jiajingan/jiajingan/README.md

-Hi, I'm Jack -a software developer
+Hi, I'm Jackie, a Software Engineer at JPMorgan Chase

 - 🔭 I’m currently exploring new langauges like typescript, ruby and golang
 - 💬 Thinking about new project ideas